fnight128/MagpiEM/README.md

     pip install MagpiEM

-This should install the software and all dependencies.
+This should install the software and all dependencies. **The package includes a C++ component that will be automatically compiled during installation.** This process requires a C++ compiler to be available on your system:

+- **Windows**: Visual Studio Build Tools or MinGW-w64
+- **macOS**: Xcode Command Line Tools (install with `xcode-select --install`)
+- **Linux**: GCC or Clang (usually pre-installed)

+If you encounter compilation issues, please ensure you have the appropriate development tools installed for your operating system.

 Note: to update the package in future, run